The Statistical Fairness-Accuracy Frontier: Estimation with Known Covariances

 We conclude this section with a few remarks on the insights we draw from these results. \paragraph{Optimal allocation of the sampling budget:} In many applications, we have a limited sampling budget, so it is natural to ask: how should we allocate our sampling budget across the two groups?
 In other words, suppose $n_r + n_b$ is fixed; what choice of $n_r$ and $n_b$ minimizes the excess risk? \Cref{cor:known_spherical_small_ball}, along with a simple Cauchy–Schwarz inequality, suggests setting

 The dependence on $\lambda$ is intuitive: the more weight you put on each group in your objective function, the more samples you allocate to that group.
 To interpret the dependence on $\rho_r$ and $\rho_b$, suppose the covariates are zero-mean with per-coordinate variance $\rho_g^2$.
 Then, when we take an average over $n_g$ samples, the per-coordinate variance decreases to $\rho_g^2 / n_g$.
-Thus, the proposed sampling weight \eqref{eqn:optimal_sampling_known_cov} balances the variances of the two groups by equalizing the variance-weighted sample sizes.

-\paragraph{Per-group estimation error: finite-sample effects can shift fairness–accuracy trade-offs\\} Note that, for each group $g \in \{r, b\}$, the estimator $\widehat{\beta}_g$ is unbiased for $\beta_g$, since
+Thus, the sampling rule \eqref{eqn:optimal_sampling_known_cov} balances the variances across groups---equivalently, it equalizes the variance-weighted marginal value of information to yield an efficient split. \paragraph{Per-group estimation error---finite-sample effects can shift fairness–accuracy trade-offs: \\} Note that, for each group $g \in \{r, b\}$, the estimator $\widehat{\beta}_g$ is unbiased for $\beta_g$, since

 Consequently, the optimal estimator $\tilde{\beta}_\lambda$ is also an unbiased estimator of $\beta_\lambda$.
 As a result, and by \Cref{proposition:excess_risk_to_matrix_norm}, the estimation error of this estimator on group $g$ is given by